nikhilgarg28/pymemsim/README.md

 Please note that pymemsim is way too simplistic to come anywhere close to correctly simulate modern processor hardware.
 That's not even the goal here.
-Instead, the goal is to develop intutition on the interaction of an algorithm with various layers of memory lookup abstraction.
+Instead, the goal is to develop broad intutition on the interaction of an algorithm with various layers of memory lookup abstraction.